Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Numerical Results

 The lower plots show the optimal decision rules $\Pi^H(t,m)$ which are given in \eqref{optimal_str_F}, \eqref{opti_stra_power} and \eqref{opti_stra_power_C_det}.
 They are all of the form, see Remark \ref{rem:myopic} and \eqref{opti_stra_general},

-Here, $\Pi^F$ constitutes the myopic strategy whereas the correction term $\Pi^H - \Pi^F$ describes the hedging demand of the partially informed $H$-investor.
-All decision rules are linear in the state $m$ as it can be seen from the lower right panel.
-For states $m$ larger (smaller) than the mean reversion level of the drift $\revlevel$ the investors holds a long (short) position in the stock which are smaller (in absolute terms) for the fully informed investor than for partially informed ones.
-The figures further show that the hedging demand decreases over time (in absolute terms) and vanishes at terminal time $T$.
-For $H=Z,J$ it is smaller than for $H=R$ indicating that more information about the hidden drift leads to strategies closer to the myopic strategy.
-This effect is also supported by the observation that the decision rule of the $Z$-investor exhibits jumps at the information dates towards the myopic strategy.
+Here, $\Pi^F$ constitutes the myopic decision rule whereas the correction term $\Pi^H - \Pi^F$ describes the drift risk of the partially informed $H$-investor.
+All decision rules are linear in the drift estimate $m$ as it can be seen from the lower right panel.
+For drift estimates $m$ much larger (smaller) than the mean reversion level of the drift $\revlevel$ the investors holds a long (short) position in the stock which are smaller (in absolute terms) for the fully informed investor than for partially informed ones.
+The figures further show that the drift risk decreases over time (in absolute terms) and vanishes at terminal time $T$.
+For $H=Z,J$ it is smaller than for $H=R$ indicating that more information about the hidden drift leads to decision rules closer to the myopic decision rule.
+This effect is also supported by the observation that the decision rule of the $Z$-investor exhibits jumps at the information dates towards the myopic decision rule.
 The arrival of an additional information improves the filter estimate of the hidden drift and decreases the correction term.

-We refer to Kondakji \cite[Sec.~8.3]{Kondkaji (2019)} for results for a negative parameter $\theta$, i.e., a relative risk aversion $1-\theta$ larger than for log-utility.
-Contrary to the present case with $\theta=0.3$ in which the control problem \eqref{Wertfkt_H} is a maximization problem we face a minimization problem for $\theta<0 $.
+We refer to Kondakji \cite[Sec.~8.3]{Kondkaji (2019)} for results for a positive parameter $\theta$, i.e., a relative risk aversion $1-\theta$ larger than for log-utility.
+Contrary to the present case with $\theta=-0.3$ in which the control problem \eqref{Wertfkt_H} is a minimization problem we face a maximization problem for $\theta>0 $.
 There are similar results but the monotonicity properties w.r.t.~time $t$ and the ordering of the value function and optimal decision rules for the different information regimes $H$ are reversed.